How do I book an appointment?

 In these very rare cases we will suggest a plan of action for the owner depending on the problem.

 Will you clip my dog how I want him/her to look?

 Of course!
 We are happy to trim your dog to your requirements whether that is a traditonal trim or a total clip off, however we cannot work miracles and if your dog is matted we may have to do a different trim to make your dog comfortable.

 How long will you keep my dog for?

-Our appointment and one to one system works to minimise the time your dog is in the salon and providing a stress free environment.
+Our appointment system works to groom our customers dog's to a high standard, whilst minimising the time your dog is in the salon and providing a stress free environment.

-We generally take 2 hours to groom most dogs.
-However, depending on what type of groom your dog is having, its size, coat condition and temperament, it could be between 1 and 3 hours.
+We generally take a minimum of 2 hours to groom most dogs.
+However, depending on what type of groom your dog is having, breed, size, coat type health, coat condition and temperament, it could be between 1 and 4 hours.

-We normally ring our clients when their dog is nearly finished, so please let us know how much notice you need to get back to us, so your dog will be finished just before and wont have to wait impatiently.
+We will ring or text our clients when their dog is nearly finished, so your dog will be finished just before and wont have to wait impatiently.

 Can you de-matt my dog?

 We do not de-matt dogs as we feel that this can be uncomfortable and stressful for dogs who are not used to being handled so intimately, this can also be very time consuming.
 However we will remove knots depending on the severity during the grooming process.
 There could be an additional charge for this.